-tool: http://generator.lorem-ipsum.info/chinese.
-A similar real-life experiment was reported in [72].
+Indeed, we have also utilized it in a real-life language detection domain involving the languages German and Chinese, where the respective texts were randomly generated by the following tool: http://generator.lorem-ipsum.info/chinese.
+A similar real-life experiment was reported in Yazidi et al. (2016).

 To render the problem non-trivial, the text from both languages was scrambled in a random manner.
 The scrambled text was then transformed into a series of bits where each character in the text corresponded to 8 bits according to the ASCII code.
 This series of bits was presented to our algorithm where the aim of the exercise was to track the occurrence of the bit '1' which served as the recognizing feature to subsequently achieve the language classification.
-We attempted to execute the classication of the corresponding piece of text with a delay of t_d of 8 bits.
+We attempted to execute the classification of the corresponding piece of text with a delay of t_d of 8 bits.
 It is worth mentioning that the classification problem is hard in itself because the probability for the occurrence '1' approached 0.5 for both languages, and the difference was almost unobservable.